Ahmadshata/Terraform-project/README.md

 which then forward the requests to an internal ALB.
 The internal ALB directs the traffic to Apache web server instances in private subnets, serving the website content.

+The Terraform project incorporates a robust state management system to track and manage the infrastructure's state.
+This is achieved by configuring the project to store the state file in an S3 bucket and using DynamoDB to monitor and manage the state.
+When the Terraform project is executed, the state file, which contains information about the deployed infrastructure's current state, is uploaded instantaneously to an S3 bucket.
+This ensures that the state file is stored securely and centrally accessible.
+Additionally, DynamoDB is utilized as a backend for state locking and consistency.
+This means that when multiple users or processes attempt to modify the infrastructure concurrently, DynamoDB ensures that only one process can make changes at a given time, preventing conflicts and maintaining consistency.
+By leveraging S3 for storing the state file and DynamoDB for state locking and consistency management, the Terraform project ensures efficient and reliable state management.
+This allows for collaboration, scalability, and smooth orchestration of infrastructure changes, enhancing the overall management and control of the infrastructure deployed using Terraform.

 ## Infrastructure Overview